zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Stephan says, “I’ve never heard of him [of Mr. McBo o].
 Was he on a children’s show or something?”
 “Was he on a show that was for children?”
 The phrase “or something” means “or something else” – something si milar.
 Ivy says, “You’ve never heard of Mr. McBoo!?
 Were you raised in a cav e?”
 A “cave” (cave) is a large covered space, usually in a mountain or some other rocky area, some other hilly area, maybe even underground, that is often t he home for certain animals.
 A “cave” is sort of like part of a mountain or a hill  or in the ground that has been carved out, often through water going through it, o r some other process over a long period of time.
 The expression, “Were you rais ed in cave,” however, really means “Did you grow up without any contact with the  rest of the world?”
 It’s sort of a criticism, a funny way of saying, “How could y ou not know about this person?”
 Only someone who grew up in the middle of the forest or on an island or in a cave would not have heard of this person be cause he’s so famous.
 That’s the idea.

 Stephan responds to Ivy, “Not quite,” meaning no, I  didn’t grow up in a cave.
 “We didn’t have a TV in the home when I was growing up. ” So, he didn’t have a television in his house.
 That’s not very common any more, but it’s possible.
 Ivy says, “Oh, you poor, poor man.”
 She’s sort of being  funny here – “You poor,” meaning unfortunate, “man.”
-“You’ve been deprived o f Mr. McBoo all your life.”
+“You’ve been deprived of Mr. McBoo all your life.”
 “To deprive” (deprive) means not to let someone hav e something that is necessary or perhaps is very enjoyable.
 Stephan has  been deprived of Mr. McBoo.
 He hasn’t been able to find out about Mr. Mc Boo his entire life.

 “Don’t worry,” Ivy says, “I’ll fix that.”
 I’ll take  care of that situation.
 “I have all of his shows, so we can have a viewing marathon this weeke nd.”
 A “marathon” (marathon) is usually the word we use for a long ra ce, for people who are running.
 However, more recently, it has been used t o describe when a television channel has many different episodes of the same sho w on, on a single day, or on a single weekend.
 So, if we have a holiday weekend,  a weekend where we have three days that we don’t work, one of those days mi ght be a television marathon of a popular show.
 Usually, these are shows that we re on a long time ago.
 So, in 2012, it would be, perhaps, shows like Star Trek or  Seinfeld or Friends.
 There

 might be a marathon of those shows.
 So they show on e show and then another one and then another one, and so forth.

 Ivy wants to have a marathon of the old Mr. McBoo s hows.
 Stephan says, “Lucky me.”
 This expression is used jokingly, sarcasticall y, we would say, to mean that you don’t feel very lucky.
 It means the opposite of  what it says.
 It all depends on how you say it, but usually, it’s used as a joke.
 W hen someone says, “Oh, lucky me,” they mean I don’t feel so lucky.
 I have to exp erience this thing, but I’m not really happy about it.
 Stephan is not happy about h aving to watch all of these old children shows, and I kind of agree with Stephan.
 M r.
-McBoo, by the way, is not a real person, was not a real actor, which means, o f course, he didn’t really die.
+McBoo, by the way, is not a real person, was not a real actor, which means, of course, he didn’t really die.

 Now let’s listen to the dialog this time at a normal speed.